-My blog dedicated to Cxbx, the Xbox Emulator.
+My blog dedicated to open source Xbox emulator(s), primarily Cxbx and XQEmu.
 DO NOT ask me for ISOs, ROMs or Beta Builds.

 Thursday, September 27, 2012